LIMX-SUPPORT/LimecoinX/README.md

 ----------------
 The Version 0.11.X add new function.

-0.11.0 Release notes
+0.11.2.17 Release notes
-Limecoinx Core 0.11.0 is forked off the Bitcoin Core 0.9.3.
-The old limecoinx versions 0.9.1.4 was forked from the Litecoin 0.9.1.x tree.
+Limecoinx Core 0.11.2.17 is forked off the Dash Core 0.11.2.17.
+The old limecoinx versions 0.9.1.4 was forked from the Darkcoin 0.9.1.0 tree.
 The following changes are introduced in this major release.
-This list is compiled from the release notes of Bitcoin Core 0.9.0, 0.9.1, 0.9.2, 0.9.2.1, 0.9.3 and was completed with the introduced changes to the Limecoinx Core 0.11.0.

 Limecoinx Core:

 - Rebrand to Limecoinx Core
-- Version bumped to 0.11 to indicate a new major release
+- Version bumped to 0.11.2.17 to indicate a new major release
 - Renamed client to identify with network from Satoshi to Core
 - Bumped protocol version to 70075
 - Masternode with 5000 LIMX